Flashing an application onto the Icarus

 Flashing the application through mcumgr and MCUBoot:

-2. Build the application if you haven't already.
-Make sure that the application is built with the CONFIG_BOOTLOADER_MCUBOOT=y option.
+- Build your own application or download an Icarus sample application from the samples section.
+Make sure that the application is built with the

-1. Connect the Icarus to your computer using the USB-connector.
+) - Connect the Icarus to your computer using the USB-connector or baseboard depending on the board type.

-3. Flash the image onto the Icarus using the following command.
-Make sure you use a .bin file:
+- Flash the image onto the Icarus using the following command:

 $ mcumgr image upload app_update.bin --conntype=serial --connstring="dev=<com-port>,baud=115200"